rishabh-infotech/OPSWAT_ICIP/README.md

 - This is introductory module to learn about Critical Infrastructure of a country by **OPSWAT**.
 - Why it needs to be secured?
 - How Cyber Attacker affect the critical infrastructure.
-- Need of Cyber Security expert to detect and prevent the attacks.
+- Role of Cyber Security in CIP.